ClaireWrightMi/MLP_image_prep/README.md

 	cd /Folder/Folder/MLP_img_prep
 	```

-	a.
-To find the path on Windows, navigate to the file in File Explore, right click, choose properties, and check the File location under details
+	* To find the path on Windows, navigate to the file in File Explore, right click, choose properties, and check the File location under details

-	b.
-To find the path on Mac, navigate to the file in Finder, right click, choose Get Info, and check Where
+	* To find the path on Mac, navigate to the file in Finder, right click, choose Get Info, and check Where

 2. Run the script